AMC Matador: NASCAR racing

-Bobby Allison also won the non-points Daytona 125 qualifying race on 13 February 1975 and finished second in the Daytona 500 three days later.
+Bobby Allison won the non-points Daytona 125 qualifying race on 13 February 1975, and finished second in the Daytona 500 three days later.

+An early serial number, pre-production 1974 Matador coupe built by AMC and sent to Penske organization and initially served as a show car.
+The car was owned by Bobby Allison for over 35 years and carries the #12 used while he was driving the AMC under his Bobby Allison Motorsports organization.

-Police and Law Enforcement
+Police

-Though the full-sized AMC Ambassador was also offered as a police car, the Matador would prove to be very popular.
+The full-sized AMC Ambassador and the Matador models were available as police car versions from the factory.
+However, the smaller Matador would prove very popular.

 The largest user of Matador patrol cars was the Los Angeles Police Department (LAPD), primarily from 1972 until 1974.
-After extensive testing of the special police models offered by GM, Ford, and Chrysler, the LAPD chose the AMC Matador because they "out handled and outperformed all the other cars."
+After extensive testing of the special police models offered by GM, Ford, and Chrysler, the LAPD chose the AMC Matador because they "out-handled and outperformed all the other cars".
+A total of 534 units were purchased in 1972 by the LAPD.
 The LAPD police Matadors included among other special equipment: T-2 can lights, a five-channel Motorola Mocom 70 VHF radio, a Federal PA-20A Interceptor siren, and a "Hot Sheet Desk" with a Roster gooseneck lamp.

 Matador sedans and station wagons were also used by other agencies, including the Los Angeles Sheriffs Department, and the Los Angeles Fire Department.
 The 1974 models would be the last year for the LAPD's purchase of the Matador.
 The second-generation longer-nosed restyle and the 5 mph-mile bumpers added weight that affected handling and performance.
-Moreover, after 1976, AMC "let the police car business go as it causes too many problems."
+Moreover, after 1976, AMC "let the police car business go as it causes too many problems".

-Matadors were used by many other law enforcement agencies across the U.S. and Canada, as well as by military police units with some remaining in service even until the mid-1980s.
+The states of Georgia and Alabama obtained 285 Matador police cars in 1972, with 31 of them used as "plain wrappers" (unmarked cars).
+Matadors were used by many other law enforcement and government agencies across the U.S. and Canada, as well as by military police units.
+Some remained in service until the mid-1980s.